advayc/advayc/README.md

 - 💻 Proficient in c++ python html and css

-- 🤖 Web Developer

-- 🎮 Game Developer
+- Web and Game Developer